DiarmuidHenry/Project-02/README.md

 Bugs/fixes:

 - Borders not disappearing after next one clcked.
 Add a style class remover to fix.
 - After game was reset, scores wenr up by more than 1 point.
-This is due to multiple eventListners eeing attached to each image/button.
-By removing all, then adding 1, fths fixed the problem.
+This iws due to multiple eventListners eeing attached to each image/button.
+I added a variable (listenerCheck) that checked if they had been added.
+That sorted the problem.